Veterinary Technology: Associate of Applied Science Degree

 This is an eight-quarter program with the last quarter consisting of an externship during which the student will work with a veterinarian in a veterinary office.
 The veterinary technology program is accredited by the American Veterinary Medical Association (AVMA).
 Students in this program are trained to assist veterinarians in all aspects of a veterinary practice including patient care, medication administration, surgical preparation, equipment maintenance, radiological procedures, laboratory procedures, public relations, and office procedures.
 Veterinary technicians do not diagnose, prescribe medications, or perform surgery.
 Upon graduation, the veterinary technician is qualified to take the National Veterinary Technician Exam and/or any other state exam required for registration, certification or licensure in that state.

 The veterinary technology curriculum emphasizes laboratory and science courses such as clinical pathology, radiology, surgical assisting, and microbiology.
 These courses enable the technician to become a paraprofessional member of the veterinary medical team.
-Business and general education courses create a well-rounded education that can also be used in office management and front office work.
 This curriculum is not intended to prepare a student for admission to a school of veterinary medicine.
 The laboratory courses and externship program give the hands-on experience needed for development of skills for clinical situations.
 Students considering enrollment into this program are encouraged to concentrate on math and science in high school.